I want help with physical access

 Switches are very simple devices, but can be incredibly complex to setup.
 They are single contact switches (hold for on, let go for off), but can be configured to access computers, tablets and communication devices by using scanning systems.
 Some people use more than one switch if they are able to access them.
 To demonstrate what is possible with switches, Stephen Hawking produced his work and his speech output all via a single switch.

-As with mice before trying alternative hardware check that the issue cannot be overcome by adjusting the accessibility settings.
+Before trying alternative hardware check that the issue cannot be overcome by adjusting the accessibility settings.
 Among other things it is possible to slow down the key repeat, lengthen the time a key needs to be pressed and have keys like shift and control ‘held’ down if this is not possible for the user.

 Though there are multiple configurations of alternative keyboards, if the issue is that the user cannot see the letters on the keys, it may be that they require clearer, bolder lettering rather than larger keys.
 Many keyboards are available which have yellow letters on a black background, or black on white, or black on yellow.
-This better contrast and large lettering often meets a user’s requirements.
+Better contrast and large lettering often meets a user’s requirements.
 This is not true just for people with a visual impairment, but for people with other print impairments such as dyslexia.

 Many larger keyboards are available which have keys approximately twice the size of a standard keyboard.
 The keyboard doesn’t take up much more desk space though as the number pad has been removed.
 These keyboards are available in a range of colours and can be useful for people with a visual or physical impairment.
 The colour combination will be a preference of the user.
 Occasionally the ones which look ‘young’ because they have multiple bright colours can serve to break up the keyboard visually, so adults may still prefer them.